Euphoria (American TV series): Music

-Episode titles

-Many of the episode titles for season one are references to late-1990s and early-2000s song titles that correlate to the episode itself.
-For instance, "'03 Bonnie and Clyde" is a reference to the 2002 Jay-Z and Beyoncé song of the same name.
-The loyal relationship between Nate Jacobs and Maddy Perez in the episode mirrors that between Jay-Z and Beyoncé in the song.
+In July 2025, it was announced that Hans Zimmer had joined the series to compose the third season.
+In March 2026, Labrinth released a strongly worded personal statement on his social media where he criticized both his record label and the series.
+The following month, Labrinth elaborated on his departure from Euphoria and confirmed that his music had been removed from the third season.

 Release

+The eight-episode first season premiered on HBO on June 16, 2019, and concluded on August 4.
+Two television specials were released on December 6, 2020, and January 24, 2021, respectively.
+(Note: The Euphoria specials were released three days early on HBO Max.)
+The eight-episode second season premiered on January 9, 2022, and concluded on February 27.
+The eight-episode third season premiered on April 12, 2026, and concluded on May 31.

-The series premiered on June 16, 2019, on HBO.
-In Southeast Asia, Hong Kong, and Taiwan, it premiered on June 17, 2019, through HBO Asia.
+In Southeast Asia, Hong Kong, and Taiwan, the series premiered on June 17, 2019, through HBO Asia.
 In Australia, it premiered on June 17, 2019, through Foxtel.
 In the United Kingdom and the Republic of Ireland, it premiered on August 6, 2019, through Sky Atlantic.
-The specials were released on December 6, 2020 (as "Part 1: Rue") and January 24, 2021 (as "Part 2: Jules").
-The second season premiered on January 9, 2022.
-A third season is expected to premiere in 2026.

-Like many HBO series, Euphoria is extensively pirated in the United Kingdom.

 Home media

 The first and second seasons (including the two special episodes) were released on DVD on November 1, 2022, by Warner Bros.
 Home Entertainment.
 This is the first A24 series not to be released from Lionsgate Home Entertainment.
-A Blu-ray and 4K Ultra HD Blu-ray are not yet announced.
+A complete series box-set is expected to be released on DVD and Blu-ray on December 15, 2026.